-Famed for its architecture that takes a circular shape, St. Donatus is a great example of Byzantine architecture.
+Famed for its architecture that takes a circular shape, St. Donatus is a great example of Byzantine architecture in the Old Town.
 The building itself dates back to the 9th century and is a piece of history in Zadar that still stands, despite all of the destruction from wars that Zadar has undergone.

 Though the entire structure is not original, many parts are still used such as some of the supporting pillars and the floor to show the stonework.
 Many of the stones used to rebuild what was needed were taken from the Roman Forum.

 Kolovare Beach is the top Zadar beach that has everything a beach could offer.
 Most importantly, it’s clean with blue flag status.

 It’s within walking distance of the Old Town (around 20 minutes tops) and has plenty of activities for all ages for entertainment.
 Showers, changing rooms, food and more are also available for you to spend the day.

 You can’t miss the Roman Forum when you’re in Zadar, it’s one of the top things to do in Zadar.
 This large square was huge for the time when it was built from the first century BC until the third century AD.
 It was the main spot in the city where locals could find a market.

 There are a number of areas to explore throughout the forum that are best to be seen during a tour so a guide can explain all of the details of broken stone, ruined buildings and tell you what was rebuilt and the meaning behind each.

 Join a walking tour